"""

 There are a couple things that the :class:`StarID` class needs to operate.
 The first is a camera model, which

 should be a subclass of :class:`.CameraModel`.
-The camera model is used to both project catalogue star locations
+The camera model is used to both project catalog star locations

 onto the image, as well as generate unit vectors through the image points of interest in the camera frame.
 The

-next thing the :class:`StarID` class needs is a star catalogue to query.
+next thing the :class:`StarID` class needs is a star catalog to query.
 This should come from the

 stars in an image.
-Both the star catalogue and camera model are generally set at the construction of the class
+Both the star catalog and camera model are generally set at the construction of the class

 and apply to every image being considered, so they are rarely updated.
 The camera model is stored in the